Unlocking Your Home Equity: A Friendly Guide to Using a Reverse Mortgage Calculator

 2. Estimate Your Home Value (Even If You Don’t Have an Appraisal)

-If you don’t have a recent appraisal, don’t worry just use a realistic number for your reverse mortgage home value calculator input.
+If you don’t have a recent appraisal, don’t worry!
+Just use a realistic number for your reverse mortgage home value calculator input.
 Here’s how to pick one:

 Look up recent sales in your neighborhood for similar homes.